Operation Matterhorn: Strategy

 In April 1943, General Henry H. Arnold, the chief of the United States Army Air Forces (USAAF), set up a special B-29 project under Brigadier General Kenneth B. Wolfe.
 Wolfe became responsible for preparing, organizing and training B-29 units for combat.
 By September, he had prepared a plan for operations based on Twilight called "Matterhorn"; soon after the Twilight plan was renamed "Drake".
 The difference between Matterhorn and Drake was that under Matterhorn the B-29s would stage through Chengdu in Sichuan province in western China, whereas under Drake they would stage through Guilin in eastern China.
 Moving the B-29 bases to western China meant they would be further back from the front lines.
 This allowed the ground defense to be dispensed with, and the air defenses to be scaled back to two fighter groups that would be assigned to Major General Claire Chennault's China-based Fourteenth Air Force.
 The plan called for supplies to be stockpiled in China by the B-29s themselves, assisted by the B-24s of Fourteenth Air Force's 308th Bombardment Group.
 Arnold approved the Matterhorn plan on 12 October.

 Cairo Conference.
 Back row, left to right: Shang Zhen, Ling Wei, Brehon Somervell, Joseph W. Stilwell, Henry H. Arnold, Sir John Dill, Lord Louis Mountbatten and Adrian Carton de Wiart.
 Front row: Chiang Kai-shek; Franklin D. Roosevelt, Winston Churchill and Soong Mei-ling.

 On 10 November 1943, the president of the United States, Franklin D. Roosevelt, sent a message to the Prime Minister of the United Kingdom, Winston Churchill, asking him to render assistance with the construction of bases in India and one to Generalissimo Chiang Kai-shek asking him to provide labor and materials for the construction of five advanced bases in China, which the United States would pay for under Reverse Lend-Lease.
-Although Drake still had its advocates, Matterhorn was formally approved by Roosevelt and Churchill at the Sextant Conference in Cairo on 7 December.
+Although Drake still had its advocates, Matterhorn was formally approved by Roosevelt and Churchill at the Second Cairo Conference on 7 December.

 The British and American Combined Chiefs of Staff had authorized a Central Pacific drive that included the capture of the Gilbert and Marshall Islands, Truk, Palau and the Mariana Islands, but it was not considered likely that they would be available before 1945.
 The air staff planners began incorporating the Marianas into their plans as a potential base for the B-29s in September 1943.
 This was formally approved at Sextant.
 By January 1944, there was consideration of advancing the Central Pacific timetable by bypassing Truk and heading directly for Palau after the capture of the Marshalls, but senior army and navy officers in the Pacific doubted the utility of basing B-29s in the Marianas due to the limited harbor facilities there.